 The group plan to publish a booklet of sonnets, the result of one of their Zoom sessions during lockdown, and we are making arrangements for social events during the summer plus a rehearsed reading.
-Further details of can be found in our Current Activities.

 According to my old diaries, I joined Act V at the Mercury Theatre on Monday 8th September 1997.
 I was told the group had started about six months before I joined, and that means March 2021 sees the 25th Anniversary of Act V!

 There were only about six of us in Act V for the first year or so.
 A few weeks after I joined, the main Mercury stage went up in flames!
 (Not me, Governor!) and the Mercury Theatre closed for repairs.
 The management, led by the fantastic Dee Evans, hired halls around town for the group to continue.
 We finished up in the Arts Centre, doing the Three Witches from Macbeth.
 All seven of us, six ladies and me, and including dressing up and playing small percussion instruments, which we recorded audibly, and with our chanting, sounded quite good.
 I don’t know what it looked like, with me as a witch!
 I know the group of ladies, who were all friends before joining Act V, didn’t like me calling them the “Inner Coven” for many years after!!!